 Your Junior year teachers are most likely teaching your most rigorous high school courses.
-For that reason, Fall is the right time to consider your academic recommenders and Spring is the right time to ask their help.
+For that reason, Fall is the right time to consider your academic recommenders, and Spring is the right time to ask for their help.

-As your teacher in person with a heartfelt thank you for their time.
-Explain to your teacher what you plan to study, the schools in which you are interested and how each school views recommendation letters in their admissions rubric – check out each schools Common Data Set.
+Ask your teacher in person with a heartfelt thank you for their time.
+Explain to your teacher what you plan to study, the schools in which you are interested, and how each school views recommendation letters in their admissions rubric – check out each school’s Common Data Set.

-Provide your teacher and counselor with a complete resume to remind them of your unique accomplishments inside and outside of school
+Provide your teacher and counselor with a complete resume to remind them of your unique accomplishments inside and outside school.